johnwalicki/node-red-workshop-photobooth/docs/index.md

 ## Getting help

-If you need help with the workshop, join the `#workshop` channel on the [Node-RED Community slack](https://nodered.org/slack).
+If you need help with the workshop, join the `#openjs_world-ibm_workshops` channel on the [OpenJS Foundation Community slack](https://openjs-foundation.slack.com).

 ## Workshop Outline